comanezz/the-monkees/README.md

 **Home**

-The Home page uses a carousel with 3 pictures switching automatically or can be switch manually.
+The "Home" page uses a carousel with 3 pictures switching automatically or can be switch manually.
-There is no big title of the band's name on this page because we can clearly see written "The Monkees" on the logo and in the main pictures.
+I decided not to put a title with the band's name on this page because we can clearly see written "The Monkees" on the logo and in the main pictures.

 Each rectangle includes an image and a title which redirect the user to another page of the website.

 **Videos**

-The Videos page features 3 embedded Youtube videos.
+The "Videos" page features 3 embedded Youtube videos from the Monkees's live shows or video clip.

 **Music**

-The Music page features:
+The "Music" page features:
  - 4 images cover
  - 3 Audio players
  - 3 lyrics buttons